chyok/st/README.md

 `st` offers a convenient and quick method for file transfer within a local network.

-- Web-based file transfer interface
+- Web-based file transfer interface.
 - QR code for more convenient transfer between mobile phone and pc.
-- Support for transferring both files and folders
+- Support for transferring both files and folders.
-- Automatic discovery of hosts within a local network
+- Automatic discovery of hosts within a local network.

 ## Installation